 We have to take the money and access issues out to have fairness.
-The Internet and TV has made traditional political parties obsolete.
+The Internet and TV have made traditional political parties obsolete.

 We needed the party system in the past, when candidates had to travel around making political speeches.
 They do not have to now, so we no longer need the infrastructure to support it.
 We no longer need expensive political conventions, the electoral college, or any of the other trappings of the political system.
 They all corrupt and subvert a true democracy.
 Technology has made all old style politics obsolete.
 Thanks to technology, true democracy is now possible.

 Free elections: We can now make free elections really free and fair.
-When you register to vote online, you are automatically sent all the information on candidates and when election will be etc. All you will have to do to get further information from different candidates is to search the net, and then press a button to vote for the candidate of your choice.
+When you register to vote online, you are automatically sent all the information on candidates, when election will be, etc. All you will have to do to get further information from different candidates is to search the net, and then press a button to vote for the candidate of your choice.